Tattoo Prices: How Much Do They Cost?

 I cannot stress this enough – do not get a tattoo just because it’s cheap!
 A tattoo is with you for life, and you shouldn’t get a sub-optimal piece of artwork on your body just because your shoddy artist was a bit cheaper than the next guy.
 You get what you pay for, folks.

-Always ensure that the tattoo you’re getting is one that you’ll continue to love for years to come, and if you can’t afford the tattoo that you’ve been dreaming of – save up and wait!
-You'll appreciate your decision in the long run.
+Always ensure the tattoo you’re getting is one that you’ll continue to love for years to come, and if you can’t afford the tattoo that you’ve been dreaming of, save up and wait!
+You’ll appreciate your decision in the long-run.

-Unfortunately, neither me nor anybody else in the world can tell you what your tattoo is going to cost you, apart from your artist – and even then, they might not even be able to give you an accurate price until the tattoo is complete, especially if it’s a large and/or complex piece of artwork.
+Unfortunately, nobody in the world can tell you what your tattoo is going to cost you, apart from your artist.
+And even then, they might not even be able to give you an accurate price until the tattoo is complete, especially if it’s a large, and/or complex piece of artwork.
 You can try asking people you know about their tattoo costs, but some people just don’t like talking about it.

-Hopefully though, by studying the main pricing factors written in the sections above, you can get a very rough idea of what the tattoo prices of your desired pieces of artwork MIGHT be – and hopefully you’ll be able to make a good decision and end up getting an amazing tattoo that you’ll appreciate for the rest of your life; regardless of price.
+Hopefully, though, by studying the main pricing factors listed above, you can give yourself a very rough idea of how much your desired piece of artwork might cost; and you can hopefully end up getting an amazing tattoo that you’ll appreciate for the rest of your life; regardless of price.